jschneier/TwistedTorrent/README.md

 #### TODO
     * Make a request class so I can time them out
+    * Each protocol instances should have a maximum number of requests out
+    * Implement cancel method
+    * Add a bitfield parameter that we send
     * Implement numerous strategies
     * Track download progress
     * Write front end command line layer